Why Is SEO Maintenance Important?

 3. Evaluation of offsite factors

 - What story does your backlink profile paint about your website?
-Are you associated with trustworthy websites or is your link network looking shady?
+Are you associated with trustworthy websites or is your link building efforts looking shady?

 Recommended Link Analysis Tool: Ahrefs Site Explorer (Some data available for free)